ChrisWiegman/kana/README.md

 `--remove-default-plugins` Will remove the default "Hello Dolly" and Akismet plugins when starting the site.
 Note this will not restore them if they've been manually removed.

+`--theme` Sets the default theme if you do not wish to use the theme bundled with WordPress.
+Will attempt to download the theme from wordpress.org.
+Does not work if the site type is set to "theme"

 ## Trusting the SSL certificate on Mac

 On MacOS, Kana will automatically attempt to add its SSL certificate to the MacOS system Keychain the first time you start a site where SSL is the default.
 You can manually do this without starting a new site using the `kana trust-ssl` command.